brootaylor/brootaylor-v3/src/_content/pages/homepage.md

 layout: "layouts/homepage.njk"
 title: Hi, I'm Bruce.
 # Populates the `meta description` for a page
 summary: "Bruce lives in Crawley, West Sussex, England with his family.
-He's a Frontend Web Developer & UI Engineer with nearly two decades of expertise in creating user-friendly websites."
+He's a Frontend Web Developer and helps businesses build websites that are user-friendly, responsive, accessible, and resilient, so they stand the test of time."

 # Populates the opening / `lead` text on a page
 lead:
-  - I build websites and have been doing so for around two decades.
-I recently collaborated with <a href="projects#:~:text=Hugo%20%26%20Cat">Hugo & Cat</a> on a web project for one of their clients, ECARX.
+  - I help businesses build websites that are user-friendly, responsive, accessible, and resilient, so they stand the test of time.
-  - I specialise in the “<a href="https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/"><em>front-of-the-front-end</em></a>”, the somewhat broad and fuzzy intersection between design and back-end engineering.
+  - Over the past two decades, I've had the pleasure of contributing to a <a href="/projects">wide range of projects</a> in industries like travel, hospitality, e-commerce, healthcare, charities, and education.

 # Page-specific metadata content added to the `<head>`
 head: "